 What about your company?
 What expertise do you bring to the bias light space?

 BiasLighting.com is a division of Scenic Labs.
 Founded in 2009, we are the publishers of Joe Kane's Digital Video Essentials (HD Basics, UHD, and more), as well as Knowhow Picture Perfect -- the top selling TV optimisation programme in the world.
 Before that, our founders worked in the same industry and with Joe Kane for another decade.
 So, you could say that we live and breathe home theatre reference standards in everything we do.
 Thanks to our specialty we have access to the domain expertise of some great imaging scientists, as well as some really cool lab tools.

 The bias light space has been a pretty sleepy affair over the last few decades.
 Aside from a few bright spots, such as one of our favourites -- the now-discontinued Ideal Lume (fluorescent) lights, most of the products on the market were either overpriced, cheap garbage, or overpriced garbage.
 We liked the accuracy of the fluorescent systems but wanted to combine accuracy with the convenience of LED's.

 A similarly-priced set of bias lights from Amazon claimed to be 6500K, but the LED's were not accurate at all!
 They looked green and blue!
 How do I know that your bias lights are any different?

-All white LED's are driven by a an underlying blue diode.
+All white LED's are driven by a an underlying blue diode (Please note, here in 2018, our MediaLight Pro is driven by a near-violet diode with no blue spike).
 The diode directs photons at a blend of phosphors and those phosphors, in turn, glow white.
 When the blend of high-quality phosphors is just right, you get the colour temperature that you need based on how the human eye sees colour.

 Measurements of the BiasLighting.com MediaLight